tlylt/bookmarks/contents/questions.md

 ## For Career Sharing Session
 - What were your career goals and northstar that you set for yourself, when you were starting out?

+## For mentorship

+## For internship management
+- How can I best position myself to be a good intern, and be a good fit for the team?